1. Faculty regulations policy

 - at any time the Faculty Council does not otherwise have a Chair.

-- No business may be conducted by a Faculty Board unless it has a Chair.
+- No business may be conducted by a Faculty Council unless it has a Chair.

 - Nominations for Chair will only be accepted from those Faculty Council members: